ahioros/stow-configs/README.md

 stow .
 ```

-# etc files as root
+# etc files as root or you can use stow -t
 ```bash
 pacman -S powertop
 cp .etc/modprobe.d/* /etc/modprobe.d/